 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

-A Level AAA-AAB including Chemistry and one other science subject preferably from Biology, Mathematics or Physics
+Required Subjects A level Chemistry and one other science subject from Biology, Mathematics or Physics

-International Baccalaureate 36-35 points overall with 16 points from the best 3 Higher Level subjects including 6 in Higher Level Chemistry and one other science subject preferably from Biology, Mathematics or Physics
+International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in HL Chemistry and 6 in one further HL science subject from Biology, Mathematics or Physics